llabka/BioLector/README.md

 # BioLector data analysis

 This repository contains a script for analyzing output data from BioLector microbioreactors and a supporting package "htmf" that provides functions to facilitate this analysis (reading, normalizing, plotting, and extracting features from growth profiles).
 The BioLector is a high-throughput microbioreactor system in microtiter plate format used for monitoring e.g. microbial growth (biomass), pH, dissolved oxygen, and fluorescence.
-The tool provided in this repository allows for the efficient analysis and visualization of data generated from BioLector experiments.
+The tool provided in this repository allows for the efficient analysis and visualization of data generated from BioLector experiments including calcualtion of growth rate in exponential phase.

 **Repository Contents**